-We memorialize freedom in our Independence Day celebrations.
-And we use freedom in our mottos—for example, “Live free or die” is the motto of the U.S. state of New Hampshire.
-Yes, freedom seems to be an ubiquitous value the world over.
-And if people or nations do not currently have freedoms, they desperately long for them!
+We memorialize freedom in our Independence Day celebrations, and we use freedom in our mottos—for example, “Live free or die” is the motto of the U.S. state of New Hampshire.
+Freedom seems to be a ubiquitous value the world over.
+People or nations that do not currently have freedoms often desperately long for them!

-Yet with all the freedoms afforded to our modern society, are we happier than we were in the past when there were arguably fewer freedoms?
+Yet with all the freedoms afforded to many in modern society, are we happier than we were in the past—when there were arguably fewer freedoms?
 Are we truly more liberated today?
-In our societal rush to become free from the shackles of religion, is it possible that we have become entrapped through making freedom and liberty our new “gods?”
+In our societal rush to become free from the shackles of religion, is it possible that we have become entrapped by making freedom and liberty our new gods?

-In a recent article for PJ Media, author and commentator D. C. McAllister pondered over the idea that “The idol of freedom is the cause of our loneliness.”
-In her article, Ms. McAllister drew the following profound conclusion about our freedom to choose for ourselves:
+In an article for PJ Media, author and commentator D. C. McAllister thoughtfully proposes that “the idol of freedom is the cause of our loneliness.”
+McAllister drew the following profound conclusion about our freedom to choose for ourselves:

-Is there any wonder why, in this age of freedom, there is less happiness, more hatred, and higher rates of drug use and suicide than, perhaps, ever before?
-In our quest for the ultimate freedoms, we have cast off the virtues and values that can truly make us free!
+Is there any wonder why, in this age of freedom, there is less happiness, more hatred, and high rates of drug use and suicide?
+In our quest for the ultimate freedoms, we have cast off the virtues and values that can truly make us free.

 It is a sad twist of irony that much of society has abandoned truly liberating values and their source—the Bible.
 God’s word holds the keys and outlines the path to true freedom and happiness.
 The teachings of the Bible reveal that God’s truth is what will set us free (John 8:32), not our opinions or feelings.
 And, contrary to the beliefs of much of modern “Christianity,” God’s law—summarized by the Ten Commandments—is called “the perfect law of liberty” (James 1:25).